oboukli/montehall/README.md

 ### A higher quality randomness source

-For a higher quality, but slower, randomness source,use the `--random advanced` option, which employs a cryptographically secure pseudorandom number generator (CSPRNG.)
+For a higher quality, but slower, randomness source, use the `--random advanced` option, which employs a cryptographically secure pseudorandom number generator (CSPRNG.)

 ```shell
 npm run montehall -- --wise --random advanced